Home Login Sign up Profile Log out

 Cannella

-Tap or faucet.
-While rubinetto is the standard word in Italian, Tuscans often say cannella, from the Latin root meaning little pipe"—a more old-world term still in everyday use.
+Means tap or faucet.
+While rubinetto is standard in Italian, Tuscans often say cannella, derived from Latin for little pipe.”

 Granata